kristopolous/db.js/README.md

 Have you ever thought "gee this problem is tough. if only I had an SQL database to run queries on, in the browser, like an SQLite for JS, life would be easy".

-Let me show you how awesome this can be.
-Take a familiar SQL query like this:
+Take a familiar everyday SQL query such as:

     select spyname, location
       from hitlist